-We want to provide volunteers with the skills and knowledge that they need to be able to undertake practical invasive species management.
-This will provide a sustainable future for invasive species control, a meaningful legacy to SISI and enable you to grow and develop as a volunteer.
+We want to provide volunteers with the skills and knowledge that they need to have to undertake practical invasive species management.
+This will provide a sustainable future for invasive species control, a meaningful legacy to the project and enable you to grow and develop as a volunteer.
 We can cover the costs of most training to remove barriers to anyone who is interested in gaining qualifications.

-Formal training and qualifications will usually take the form of pesticide application (PA1/6) and outdoor first aid qualifications.
-These will be delivered by external providers and will be organised in locations to meet local demand from our volunteers - usually fed through to us by our project staff and fishery trust staff who will understand the requirements of the volunteers they are working with.
+Formal training and qualifications will usually take the form of pesticide application (PA1/PA6/W) and outdoor first aid qualifications.
+External providers deliver these training courses in locations to meet local volunteer demand.

-Informal training will be provided by our SISI project staff and fishery trust staff, which will primarily take place in the field during task days, as well as through a selection of organised days.
+Our project and fishery trust staff also provide informal training and support.
+This will primarily take place in the field during task days or, sometimes, in specific organised days.
 This could include skills such as species identification and field survey techniques.

-We can also support volunteers who wish to undertake the John Muir Award with us or as part of another group's programme.
-For example, we can help with your planning and proposal forms for this and confirm completion of relevant tasks and activities.
+We can support volunteers who wish to undertake the John Muir Award with us or as part of another group's programme.
+For example, we can help with your planning and proposal forms and confirm completion of relevant tasks and activities.

 If you would like to put your name forward for training, please notify your local contact.
+External training is expensive to provide and so we offer these opportunities to those who we judge to have made or will make practical contributions to control work.